bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 Typical BJSS clients are big organisations - banks, health care, national agencies.
 They have many users, high availability, and need oodles of data to be shunted about.
 They tend to use large applications - usually fleets of microservices.
 These can run into millions of lines of code.

-We mortals simply cannot fit that that into our head.
+We mortals simply cannot fit all that into our head.

 ## Don't eat the whole elephant